promisingdev425/react-native-typescript/app/README.md

 ### Storybook

 - `yarn storybook` Run the web storybook with full component documentation.
 - `yarn storybook:native` Run the on device storybook without docs.
+Note that the "Web" option in the Expo UI will not work in this mode.

 ### Util

 - `yarn generate` Generate a new component or page.
 Follow the instructions or read the Plop.js docs for more info.
+- `yarn lint` Lint the code.
+This is also run during `yarn validate`.

 ### Build